abdalrhmanaboalsoud/HR-management-system/README.md

 1. Clone the repository to your local machine.
 2. Open `index.html` in a web browser.

+## Recent Updates - January 22, 2024

+1. **Employee Cards:** Added a new feature to display employee information in separate cards on the homepage using the `employeeCard` function.
+Employee images are sourced from a public GitHub repository.

+2. **README Update:** Updated the README file to include information about the recent changes and improvements made to the HR System application.

 Feel free to customize and extend the functionality according to your HR system requirements.